akshitadixit/VCallZer/README.md

 conda install -c conda-forge opencv
 ```

-## ✔Running the code
+## 📌 Running the code ✔

 * Fork and clone this repo
 * Make sure your clone resides into the conda environment you created
 * Run server.py and client.py in two different cmd windows/terminals

-## 📌How to get started❓
+## 📌 Getting Started ⭐

-You can refer to the following articles on the basics of Git and Github, in case you are stuck:
+Refer to the following articles on the basics of Git and Github and can also contact the Project Mentors, in case you are stuck:

 - If you don't have git on your machine, [install](https://help.github.com/articles/set-up-git/) it.
 - [Watch this video to get started, if you have no clue about open source](https://youtu.be/SL5KKdmvJ1U)